 In the event that they are in support of carrying it, ask if an in-store signing will take place during the week of the release of your book.

 To get your comic book to the readers, it is an awesome idea to get a booth at any comic exhibition center that is close to you.
 Think about visiting the Australia Comic Con, which is regarded as Australia’s largest (late July/early August) as well, in addition to one of the conventions particularly aimed towards the small press like March in the Houston, Texas Area), SBPX Small Business Press Expo (August in Singapore) and MPE (the Marginal Press Expo).
 For a list of all the annual conventions, go to Stumptowncomics.com’s Convention Listings.

 Make sure that you send samples as well as a press release to comics’ industry magazines, like Indy Magazine, Wizard, Comics Journal, Comics Buyers’ Guide (CBG) and The Comics Retailer.
 In addition, think about advertising — HGH most especiallyis made up of some very reasonable options.

-Also, think outside of comics.
+Also, think outside of comics and look at video games and virtual reality experences.
 Visit the magazine part of your local bookstore — there are lots of “culture” magazines that deal with the comics scene most times.
 In addition, if you think your comic may attract the interest of a set of people outside of comics — like skateboarders, musicians, cigar smokers, pet owners or whatever — send sample art as well as a press release to those types of websites and magazines as well.
 Most times you will get much more coverage and interest from them since you will be something of a novelty in their world.